personal growth and travel blog on my canvas homepage banner image

 The effort continues.

-I am putting down some thought-provoking questions that have hitherto found me here.
+I am putting down some thought-provoking questions that have hitherto found me.
 I have followed a natural course and have clubbed thematic questions together.

-I have answered all the questions to keep an account of my thoughts on the matter.
-As you will see, I have some answers, but some of the questions to life still dodge me.
-You can completely ignore my responses and find your own.
+I have answered all questions to keep an account of my thoughts on the matter.
+As you will see, I have some life answers, but some of the questions still dodge me.
+You can ignore my responses and find your own.

-Along with the important questions about life and their answers, I am also putting down the books that have helped me understand the matter.
+Along with the important life questions and answers, I am also putting down the books that have helped me understand the matter.

-I plan to update these self reflection questions and answers year-on-year or whenever my understanding changes.
+I plan to update these deep questions (that will make you think) and answers year-on-year, or whenever my understanding changes.

 Till then, I present to you the questionnaire of life from my lens.